 Wanting, needing to be told, and yet I hear his music.

-His cries vibrate and tremble with velocity and power as he seeks solace from his
+His moans vibrate and tremble with velocity and power as he seeks

 These epitomize the images of the black urbanites